► 400bhp, 100mpg, 0-62 in 5.8seconds

 The obscene three-figure MPG rating is synonymous with the plug-in hybrid car.
 We reckon if you charged religiously, and never drove more than 100 or so miles, the figure might be someway achievable.
 But the real hindrance to the XC90 is that when the battery is bereft of charge, you're realistically looking at a sub 30mpg car.

-Volvo quotes an official electric range of 24 miles, but the best we've seen is more like 19.
+Volvo quotes an official electric range of 31 miles, but with day-to-day mixed driving expect more like 20.

 Back to the drive modes.
 It's better to select the Hybrid and trade a little of Power’s throttle response and poke for improved economy and some far more agreeable peace and quiet.
 Either way the integration of electric and petrol power is almost seamless.
 At smaller throttle openings the petrol engine chiming in and out is almost undetectable, and the brake pedal is similarly well resolved, passing through the regenerative phase and into hydraulic braking with no discernible shift in resistance.